Mohamed Ali Palace in Manial: Home of the King Who Never Was

 It is said that Prince Mohamed Ali created this palace and specifically the Throne Room to prepare for his would-be role as King, should the throne ever fall into his hands.
 However, it was not to be.

 In 1954, Prince Mohamed Ali moved to Lausanne, Switzerland at the age of eighty, and he left a will stating that he wanted to be buried in Egypt.
 He died in 1955 in Lausanne, Switzerland, and was buried in Hosh al-Basha, a mausoleum for the Royal Family of Mohamed Ali Pasha in the Southern Cemetery in Cairo.

 The Manial Palace and Museum is open seven days a week from 9:00 am to 4:00 pm.

 Tickets are EGP 100 EGP and EGP 50 for students.
 Be sure to ask for photography regulations, as some museums might not allow any kind of photography to preserve the antiquities and these regulations tend to change from time to time.

 Mohamed Ali Palace: A Stunning Way To Learn About the Past

-The Palace and Museum of Prince Mohammed Ali in Manial is a rare gem and magnificent example of the intermingling of cultures and architectural styles in one building and it also reflects the great talent of its designer, Prince Mohammed Ali himself.
+The Palace and Museum of Prince Mohamed Ali in Manial is a rare gem and magnificent example of the intermingling of cultures and architectural styles in one building and it also reflects the great talent of its designer, Prince Mohamed Ali himself.
 Every corner of the Palace was well utilized to reflect the luxury and culture of the time in which it was built.